 9. Optimize Your Site (Technical Changes)

-Talk to your developer about making these important changes to your website.
+If you are not comfortable with making the technical changes, talk to your developer (or web host) about making these important changes to your website.

-Bonus: Keep your content fresh by regularly updating old posts
+11. Bonus: Don’t just stop here.
+Keep your content fresh by regularly updating and optimizing old posts

 You can push the freshness score of your post up by taking a look at trends, updating posts with new information and also looking at seasonal things like Holidays.